Advanced Surgery

 Complex Fracture Repair

-We are able to perform fracture repair in even the most complex of cases with a combination of screws, plates and wires.
+We can perform fracture repair in even the most complex of cases with a combination of screws, plates and wires.

 Laparoscopy